 Furthermore, macro-influencers such as Kim Kardashian have followers with wide-ranging backgrounds and interests.
 This means that not all of her followers would be interested in some of the products she promotes.

-While macro-influencers have an impressive reach, businesses should consider their social media priorities before investing in a partnership with them.
+While macro-influencers have an impressive reach, businesses should consider their social media priorities and budgets before investing in a partnership with them.

 Micro-influencers, who sometimes only have several thousand followers, don’t have the same reach as macro-influencers.
 However, their ability to engage with their smaller follower base offers them different advantages.